 Near Newberry-Baker in San Bernardino County, California — The American West (Pacific Coastal)

 Location.
 Marker has been reported missing.
-It was located near 34° 54.521′ N, 115° 25.465′ W. Marker was near Newberry-Baker, California, in San Bernardino County.
-Marker was at the intersection of Essex Road and Black Canyon Road, on the right when traveling north on Essex Road.
+It was located near 35° 10.147′ N, 115° 38.891′ W. Marker was near Newberry-Baker, California, in San Bernardino County.
+Marker could be reached from Old Government Road.
+Marker is located on the Mojave National Preserve and is on what became the Mojave Trail (Old Government Road.).
 Touch for map.
-Drive north on Essex Road from I-40 for 10 miles to the junction at Black Canyon Road.
-Note: The marker has been removed for relocation.
-Marker was in this post office area: Essex CA 92332, United States of America.
+Marker was in this post office area: Boron CA 93516, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 614 times since then and 5 times this year.
-Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
-Photos: 1, 2. submitted on December 17, 2011, by Michael Kindig of Long Beach, California.
-3, 4, 5, 6, 7. submitted on December 22, 2011, by Michael Kindig of Long Beach, California.
-8. submitted on January 29, 2012, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on January 2, 2012, by Michael Kindig of Long Beach, California.
+This page has been viewed 578 times since then and 21 times this year.
+Last updated on June 29, 2012, by Michael Kindig of Long Beach, California.
+Photos: 1. submitted on January 3, 2012, by Michael Kindig of Long Beach, California.
+2, 3. submitted on January 2, 2012, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.